nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 such as shapes, diagrams, and buttons.

 Examples include
-- Operating systems like (Microsoft Windows, Apple's macOS, Apple's IOS, Linux)
+- Operating systems like Microsoft Windows, Apple's macOS, Apple's IOS, Linux

 ### User Interface

-The user interface is some interface of which we interact with computers and communicate with the device in.
+The user interface is some interface of which we interact with computers and devices in.

 Examples include
 - Monitors